Image without caption

 Unlike centralized stablecoins (e.g., USDC, USDT) which internalize their reserve earnings, dUSD prioritizes the dTRINITY community by externalizing a majority of its reserve earnings as borrowing subsidies/rebates to drive protocol growth and adoption.

-Additionally, dUSD LPs can earn governance token emissions (initially as points), giving them a stake in the protocol based on their liquidity contributions.
-This community-centric model benefits both buy-side and sell-side demands while ensuring that the protocol’s future success translates directly into enhanced value and benefits for members of its ecosystem.
+Additionally, dUSD lenders and LPs can earn governance token emissions (initially as points), giving them a stake in the protocol based on their liquidity contributions.
+This community-centric model benefits all market participant categories while ensuring that the protocol’s future success translates directly into enhanced value and benefits for members of its ecosystem.

 Use Case